cdascientist/AgenticExample/README.md

 ﻿<div align="center">

 #  **Agentic Example**
-_This is an illustration of cdascientitst's scientific method and development of an agentic prototype._
+_This is an illustration of cdascientitst's use of agentic to facilitate analysis between agents of Machine Learning Output prototype._

 ---